PandazLAB/WAMPLite/README.md

 * Download the WAMPlite Master from here [WAMPlite Master](https://github.com/PandazLAB/WAMPLite/archive/refs/heads/main.zip)

-* Extract the files from the .zip folder to your c drive in a new folder called WAMPlite. (example: C:\WAMPlite)
+* Extract the files from the .zip folder to your C drive in a new folder called WAMPlite. (example: C:\WAMPlite)

 * Inside the script folder are the scripts you need for easily controlling wamp.